mlettini/matthewlettini.me/src/work/harvest/chosen.md

 * Standard Chosen enhances the HTML `<select>` element.
 It primarily adds a more visible search function, with highlighted results.
 * Multiple Chosen enhances the HTML `<select multiple>` element.
 It not only adds a more visible search function, but also always displays which items you’ve selected, even if they’re scrolled out of view.

 For the initial design of Chosen (above), I stuck with neutral styling in an attempt to balance looking good whether viewed on a Mac and Windows computer.
-However, we did modernize the design a few years later:
+However, we did “modernize” the design a few years later:

 </div>